 To make matters worse, when you file the appropriate insurance claim, the nightmare isn’t over.
-You’ll have to deal with tricky insurance companies who will do anything possible to devalue your claim and weasel their way out of paying.
+You’ll have to deal with tricky insurance companies and adjusters who will do anything possible to devalue your claim and weasel out of paying.

-Stewart J. Guss, Attorney at Law, is a Houston-based national personal injury law firm that handles insurance claims for injured clients from offices located throughout the country.
+Stewart J. Guss, Injury Accident Lawyers, is a Houston-based national personal injury law firm that handles insurance claims for injured clients from offices located throughout the country.
 We also work with affiliate law firms in other states that share our commitment to professional excellence and client advocacy.
 Regardless of where you are located, contact us now to see if we can evaluate your claim and help you seek justice!
-We are available for a FREE CASE REVIEW, 24 hours per day, seven days per week, at 800-898-4877, or contact us now by CLICKING HERE to submit your case for review.
+We are available for a FREE CASE REVIEW, 24 hours per day, seven days per week, at 800-898-4877, or contact us online to submit your case for review.

 We understand the stress and uncertainty that comes with filing an insurance claim.
-When you’re making your decision on what law firm to partner with, you’ll discover that some insurance lawyers don’t live up to their own hype.
+When you’re deciding what law firm to partner with, you’ll discover that some insurance lawyers don’t live up to their own hype.
 Like any industry, there are tips, tricks, and secrets.
-Keep reading to learn about nine secrets that insurance claims lawyers don’t like to share.
+Keep reading to learn about eight secrets that insurance claims lawyers don’t like to share.

 Everyone works on a contingent fee basis.
 You might be under the impression that all lawyers are expensive, but did you know law firms take insurance claims cases on a contingency fee basis?
 This means that you don’t pay an upfront retainer as you would with a tax attorney or criminal attorney, and you don’t get billed by the hour the way a big corporate attorney charges a client.
-Instead, when you choose a firm to represent you in pursuing an insurance claim after suffering a personal injury, your attorney only receives a percentage of the funds they recovers from the insurance company on your claim.
+Instead, when you choose a firm to represent you in pursuing an insurance claim after suffering a personal injury, your attorney only receives a percentage of the funds they recover for you from the insurance company.

 This is standard practice.
 Some insurance claim lawyers and law firms advertise a “NO-FEE GUARANTEE!” as if it is some kind of amazing selling point.
 Well, guess what?
 It isn’t.
 It’s like someone selling you a swimming pool that “HOLDS WATER, GUARANTEED!”
 That’s not a bonus, it’s just a standard feature.

 Small law firms rarely have the financial resources to fight a big insurance claim.
-Because representing clients on a contingency fee is standard practice for lawyers who pursue insurance claims for injured clients, insurance companies know lawyers are taking a risk on every case.
-If it doesn’t pan out, not only will the client be very unhappy, the lawyer will get no money at all for their time and effort.
+Because representing clients on a contingency fee is standard practice for lawyers pursuing insurance claims for injured clients, insurance companies know lawyers take risks on every client.
+If it doesn’t pan out, not only will the client be very unhappy, the lawyer will get no money for their time and effort.
 Insurance companies want to use this to their advantage.
-If they think it will put pressure on a lawyer, they will often rely on their massive financial resources and huge legal teams to “slow walk” or “wait out” a claim, figuring that at some point, the little-guy lawyer will run out of resources to keep fighting.
+If they think it will put pressure on a lawyer, they will often rely on their massive financial resources and huge legal teams to “slow walk” or “drag out” a claim, figuring that at some point, the little-guy lawyer will run out of resources to keep fighting.

-Pursuing a big insurance claim case can get expensive, and take lots of effort.
+Pursuing a big insurance claim case can get expensive and take a lot of effort.
 The trick to beating the insurance companies at their own game is to have enough financial backing of your own to stay on track even if an insurance company tries to drag out the process.
 Larger insurance claims law firms with diverse practices can go toe-to-toe with insurance companies.
 Smaller firms often struggle to stay in the fight, much to their clients’ detriment.

-Small claims still matter.
+Smaller injury claims are still important.
 Most insurance claims lawyers do a cost-benefit analysis before agreeing to represent a client in an injury claim against an insurance company.
 It’s not that they are greedy and money-hungry; they just want to make sure that the amount of effort they would have to put into a case is worth the potential reward they hope to achieve for their client and for their firm.